patricknicolosi/whatsapp_sender_flutter/README.md

 # WhatsApp Sender

-WhatsApp Sender is an unofficial API to send bulk messages in whatsapp.
+WhatsApp Sender is an unofficial API to send bulk messages in Whatsapp.
 It's not recommended using it in your company or for marketing purpose.

 ## First usage and configuration
 For the first usage, wait for the automatic download of the .local-chromium folder in your project root.
 Without this folder the package will not work,this is because this package is based on [puppeteer](https://github.com/xvrh/puppeteer-dart).